 - Pain when sleeping on the side of the injured shoulder.

 - Difficulty performing daily tasks, like brushing hair or reaching behind your back.

 Symptoms can range in severity from mild, to moderate, to severe.
-A mild injury may only hurt when moving the shoulder.
+A mild injury may only hurt when moving the shoulder with a limited range of motion.
 A moderate injury will cause pain during activity and at night while resting.
-Continuous pain is a sign of a severe injury that should be treated right away.
+Continuous pain is a sign of a severe shoulder injury that should be treated right away.

 Rotator Cuff Injury Treatments

-Many patients can make a full recovery with just physical therapy.
-Physical therapy rotator cuff injury exerciseses improve flexibility and mobility, and strengthen the muscles surrounding the shoulder joint.
+Many patients with rotator cuff injury can make a full recovery with just physical therapy.
+A physical therapist can teach rotator cuff injury exercises to improve flexibility and mobility and strengthen the rotator cuff muscles surrounding the shoulder joint.